danapixels/digi-garden/blog/cursor-hotel.md

 		- [x] Does it grow?
 Not for MVP.

 ## Phase 3.5: Launch
-- [ ] Clean up code, code review by Mshj
+- [ ] Clean up code
+- [ ] Code review by Mshj
 - [ ] Pay for hosting service
 	- [ ] Digital Ocean: 1vCPU, 1 GB RAM, 25 GB SSD
 - [ ] Set limits
 	- [x] Render only visible area, store items as coordinates, and persist data as structured item
+	- [x] Moved deleting furniture to bounding box of furniture
+		- [x] Fixed bounding boxes
+	- [x] Fix for client should update the cursor when dragging
+	- [x] When frozen on a bed or chair user's cursor should unfreeze show when move furniture
 	- [ ] User is only able to spawn 100 items per connection?
 	- [ ] If a user tries to spam spawn 50 items in a few seconds they will get kicked
-	- [ ] User is unique?
+	- [x] User is unique?
 Cannot open a new tab to connect more than twice
+		- Not for MVP
 	- [x] Should furniture despawn if a user disconnects?
 		- No, the furniture will despawn after 24 hours